Real Madrid held by Real Betis to 0-0 at Bernabeu

 MADRID (AP) — Real Madrid was held at home by Real Betis to 0-0 on Saturday, dropping points for the fifth time in 11 Spanish league games.

-Madrid missed the chance to move ahead of Barcelona and take the league lead.
+Madrid wasted the opportunity to move ahead of Barcelona and take the league lead.
 Madrid remained in second place, level on points with Barcelona after the leader lost at Levante 3-1.
 Madrid and Barcelona have a game still to play against one another on Dec.
 18.

+“We lost a very good chance to take the lead and set the tone for what’s to come,” Madrid captain Sergio Ramos said.
+“We pressured well at the start, but we took a step back and the goal wouldn’t come.”

 Betis had won its visits to Santiago Bernabeu Stadium during the previous two seasons, 1-0 in 2017-18 and 2-0 last season.